MicrosoftDocs/customer-insights/ci-docs/journeys/double-opt-in-doc.md

 ***Double opt-in journey is not triggering on submissions of pre-existing forms even though double opt-in is enabled for my compliance profile.
 Why is that so?***

-These forms must have been created before you enabled double opt-in feature switch from the settings and thus are not eligible for automatic double opt-in enablement.
+These forms must have been published before you enabled double opt-in feature switch from the settings and thus are not eligible for automatic double opt-in enablement.
 Such forms are set to double opt-in disabled automatically by the system but you can go to the settings of such forms and enable double opt-in for them yourself.

 ***I am unable to enable double opt-in on an existing form.***